 We got a lot of good, useful information from that workshop and liked the people we would be dealing with if we used that agency.
 The only thing was that they didn’t do adoptions from China.
 So we talked and agreed that we were flexible and wanted to look into other country alternatives.
 We talked some more with the agency, ultimately deciding on Kazakhstan.
 You may already see where this is going…

 They did help us rule out places such as Guatemala, which, at least at the time, were geared more toward newborn adoption, whereas we were seeking to adopt a 2- to 3-year-old child.
-Other countries, such as Russia, had extended stay requirements, which would not have worked at all with our employment at the time.
+Other countries, such as Russia, had extended stay requirements, which would not have worked at all with our employees at the time.
 There were also lengths of time for the whole process to think about.
-Some countries required two parents, had specific parent ages as requirements, or had divorce parameters (as in how many times you’ve been married).
-Issues like these helped us narrow down the options, and hopefully it will be helpful for you to take these factors into consideration, too.
+Some countries required two parents, had specific parent ages as requirements or had divorce parameters (as in how many times you’ve been married).
+Issues like these helped us narrow down the options, and hopefully, it will be helpful for you to consider these factors, too.
 Additionally, the cost varied from country to country, so talk with your agency about that as well.

 A few weeks into the home study process, we got a call from our agency director, who said there was a fourteen-month-old Turkish Bulgarian girl available (knowing that the process would take about one to one and a half years start to finish), and that normally they wouldn’t have started the process with a family still involved in the home study process.
 However, something told them this just felt right.
 She told us that the Bulgarian culture and people would be an excellent match for our personalities and asked if we wanted to proceed, which, of course, we did, and the rest is history, as they say.